tomik-z-cech/PP3-Fallout-Hangman/README.md

 - **Name :** `start_game()`
 - **Parameters :** None
 - **Goal :** Function runs in loops (4 loops for full game).
-Thsi function calls the `word_guess` with parameters increasing every loop to make the game harder each loop.
-After each game, this function determies if user can go to next stage or should the game ends in case of user didn't guess the word correctly.
+This function calls the `word_guess` with parameters increasing every loop to make the game harder each loop.
+After each game, this function determines if user can go to next stage or should the game ends in case of user didn't guess the word correctly.
 - **Function :** Function iterates through list `levels`.
 This list has currently 4 positions.
 Based on the next number in the `levels` list, parameters for `word_guess` function are determined.
 After each call for `word_guess` function, this function goes through if/else statement `game_winner` = True or False, `end_of_game` function is called then.
 - **Flow Chart :** *Appendix 23*